relizaio/rearm-cli/README.md

 - **--signatureurl** - Signature URL (optional)
 - **--description** - Artifact description (optional, defaults to empty)
 - **--hash** - Hash in format `algorithm=value` (optional, can be specified multiple times)
+- **--component** - Component name or UUID to link (optional, can be specified multiple times, must be paired with `--componentrelease`)
+- **--componentrelease** - Component release version or UUID to link (optional, can be specified multiple times, must be paired with `--component`)
+- **--product** - Product name or UUID to link (optional, can be specified multiple times, must be paired with `--productrelease`)
+- **--productrelease** - Product release version or UUID to link (optional, can be specified multiple times, must be paired with `--product`)

 **Output:**